Get started with Baxter

 | Non-technical | Product / QA / clinical leads | Plain-English features and use cases: what users can do in each branch, colour-coded status badges, and a known-issues section. |

-/compare # Baxter asks: 1 Technical | 2 Non-technical | 3 Both # Saves {branch-a}-vs-{branch-b}-diff.md + .pdf # and/or {branch-a}-vs-{branch-b}-usecases.md + .pdf
+/compare-branches # Baxter asks: 1 Technical | 2 Non-technical | 3 Both # Saves {branch-a}-vs-{branch-b}-diff.md + .pdf # and/or {branch-a}-vs-{branch-b}-usecases.md + .pdf

 PDF generation uses pandoc if installed, or Chrome headless as a fallback.
 If there are more than two branch folders, Baxter lists them and asks which two to compare.

-Building a module registry with /generate-modules
+Building a module registry with /generate-module-registry

 | Step | What happens |